 I don’t claim to have all the answers you might need, but this section has some good tips, resources, and things to look into.

 NEVER use any kind of bleach product on mold.
 It can cause the mold to release mycotoxins, and does not “kill” or remove mold.
-The mold must be physically removed instead.
+Bleach can actually feed mold by giving it more moisture.
 Spread the word!
 This is one of the most widespread hazardous practices.
 Bleach is toxic even on it’s own.

 Another incorrect way to deal with mold is painting over it.